mochi/mochikit/doc/rst/MochiKit/Style.rst

 Copyright
 =========

-Copyright 2005-2006 Bob Ippolito <bob@redivi.com>, and Beau Hartshorne.
-This program is dual-licensed free software; you can redistribute it and/or modify it under the terms of the `MIT License`_ or the `Academic Free License v2.1`_.
+Copyright 2005-2006 Bob Ippolito <bob@redivi.com>, and Beau Hartshorne
+<beau@hartshornesoftware.com>.
+This program is dual-licensed free software;
+you can redistribute it and/or modify it under the terms of the `MIT License`_ or the `Academic Free License v2.1`_.

 .. _`MIT License`: http://www.opensource.org/licenses/mit-license.php
 .. _`Academic Free License v2.1`: http://www.opensource.org/licenses/afl-2.1.php